Emmakast/Modification-on-Video-LLaVA/README.md

 python eval_<task-type>.py --video_llm video-llava --disable_llm --input_path run_video_llava/predictions_prompt --output_path auto_eval_results_prompt
 ```

+##Optical flow
+For running optical flow experiments, in `processing_video.py` the variable `mode` should be set to `optical_flow_arrow`.
+This file can be found in `run_video_llava/llava/model/multimodal_encoder/languagebind/video`.
+Optical flow arrows will then be added to the (prior) sampled frames for each video.

 ## License
 This dataset is intended for academic research only.
 It is under [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).